Aqua regia: History

+According to the British historian of science Joseph Needham, records of nitrate being used to make aqua regia appear in the Hsin Hsiu Pên Tshao by 660 AD.

-Aqua regia first appeared in the De inventione veritatis ("On the Discovery of Truth") by pseudo-Geber (after c.
+In Europe, aqua regia first appeared in the De inventione veritatis ("On the Discovery of Truth") by pseudo-Geber (after c.
 1300), who produced it by adding sal ammoniac (ammonium chloride) to nitric acid.
 (Note: However, Ahmad Y. Al-Hassan (2005) claimed that Islamic texts dated to before the 13th century, including the works of Jabir ibn Hayyan and Abu Bakr al-Razi, did in fact contain detailed descriptions of aqua regia.)
 The preparation of aqua regia by directly mixing hydrochloric acid with nitric acid only became possible after the discovery in the late sixteenth century of the process by which free hydrochloric acid can be produced.